-The PSM-4900 has the ability to control the far end modem (when linked and locked) from a local modem, but only using the remote control port.
-This ability requires the addition of the Multiplexer option.
+The PSM-500 has the ability to control the far end modem (when linked and locked) from a local modem, but only using the remote control port.
+This ability requires enabling the Multiplexer option.
 Control from the front panel is prone to possible mistakes that would lead to accidentally setting the remote modem in a state that could not be recovered without going to the remote site.